danideveloperweb/calculator-mydani/src/README.md

 Step 1: Install the library

-To install the calculator library, you can use the following command in your terminal:
+To install thecalculator-mydani, you can use the following command in your terminal:

-npm install calculator-library
+npm install calculator-mydani

 This will download and install the library and its dependencies in your project.